ibm-mas/ansible-devops/pipelines/README.md

 oc apply -f ibm-mas_devops-clustertasks-5.1.0.yaml
 ```

-# Install and run the MAS Sample Pipeline
+# 3. Install and run the MAS Sample Pipeline
-Modify the `samples/sample-pipelinesettings.yaml` file to populate it with your own settings before applying it to the cluster
+Modify the [sample-pipelinesettings.yaml](samples/sample-pipelinesettings.yaml) to populate it with your own settings before applying it to the cluster, and optionally customize the parameters in [sample-pipelinerun-mas86.yaml](samples/sample-pipelinerun-mas86.yaml) if you wish to adjust the subscription channels for the MAS applications.

 ```bash
 oc new-project mas-sample-pipelines